regsisabelo/trait.js/README.md

 ### Sample Usage:

-Let's create a simple trait that displays user's fullname.
+Let's create a simple trait that displays the user's fullname.

 #### UserTrait.js